-In accordance with the French act on energy transition for green growth, the holders of radioactive materials and waste used as their assumption a total nuclear power production capacity below 63.2 GWe.
+In accordance with the French law on energy transition for green growth, the holders of radioactive materials and waste used as their assumption a total nuclear power production capacity that does not exceed 63.2 GWe.
 At the end of 2016, the installed capacity of the 58 reactors in operation was 63.13 GWe.